jupyter/accessibility/CONTRIBUTING.md

 - the client code itself
 - dependencies of the client
 - the underlying server code, and its dependencies
-- formal specifications such as [Jupyter Kernel Messaging] or [Jupyter Notebook Format]
+- formal specifications such as the [Jupyter Kernel Messaging] or the [Jupyter Notebook Format]
+  - changes at this level often require a new [Jupyter Enhancement Proposal] (JEP)

-Each component has its own developer workflows and culture.
+Each component likely has its own developer workflows and culture.
-In this repository, we've tried to collect these development workflows in a declarative, productive way.
+In this repository, we've tried to collect the workflows in a declarative, productive way, that allows trying out _Code From The Future_, without blocking review until _every_ pull request merged.

 ## On Binder